The University accepts the Health and Safety Executive (HSE) definition of stress. Currently, the HSE states..

 Managers or supervisors must keep records of the advice and action they have taken in relation to an employee suffering from work-related stress.
 In accordance with the Data Protection Act, the employee has the right to access such information.
 Progress should be recorded, monitored and reviewed appropriately.

 Each employee of the University will be issued with a copy of the University's Policy on Work-related Stress and Guidance and all new staff will be briefed on it as part of their induction.
 Every staff member will be made aware of his or her individual responsibility to ensure that the policy is effective.
-The development and dissemination of good practice, the recognition of the symptoms of stress, and the raising of university-wide awareness of work-related stress will be monitored through Human Resources in conjunction with the Centre for Staff Development.
+The development and dissemination of good practice, the recognition of the symptoms of stress, and the raising of university-wide awareness of work-related stress will be monitored through Human Resources in conjunction with the Centre for Staff Development and Graduate Development.
 Training and development opportunities will reflect the University's Policy on Work-related Stress.

 The Work-related Stress Policy will be monitored and reviewed on a regular basis not exceeding three years to identify trends, the need for training and areas where change or improvements to policies or procedures may be needed.